EverydayHealthLogo

 Is this Dr. Norman Lacayo affiliated with a ranked Castle Connolly Top Hospital?

-No, Lacayo is not affiliated with a Castle Connolly Top Hospital, but is affiliated with the following hospitals: Lucile Packard Childrens Hospital Stanford.
-Castle Connolly Top Hospitals are identified through a rigorous peer nomination process, evaluating factors like patient outcomes, quality of care, and expertise.
+Yes, Dr. Lacayo is affiliated with Stanford Health Care - Stanford Hospital, Memorial Medical Center - Modesto, CA which are a Castle Connolly Top Hospitals.
+Castle Connolly Top Hospitals are healthcare institutions recognized for their excellence in specific medical procedures and overall patient care.
+They are identified through a rigorous peer nomination process, evaluating factors like patient outcomes, quality of care, and expertise.
 The list recognizes hospitals that excel in 20 or more specific medical procedures, representing the top 25% nationwide.
 Castle Connolly Top Hospitals

 Where can I learn more about Pediatric Hematologist-Oncologist?